TruthSeekers

 Williams felt that sport formed the fabric of character that makes young men and women future leaders of our country.
 Upon graduation from high school, he was offered scholarships from 12 universities including the United States Naval Academy and West Point.

 In 1947 Sid accepted the scholarship from the Georgia Institute of Technology and followed suit with his previous quest for excellence.
 During his tenure at Georgia Tech, Coach Bobby Dodd was quoted in the Atlanta Journal by stating "Sid Williams is the best end for his size in America" (Pope).
 During his high school and college years, Williams suffered from migraine headaches of which no solution could be found via the medical route.
-Due to plentiful football injuries over the years and the injuries sustained during the Georgia Tech Orange Bowl game (1951), he turned to chiropractic for his ongoing headaches.
-The results were unparalleled and his headaches disappeared.
+In 1952 Williams played in the Tech Orange Bowl game.

 Additionally, Williams continued his ROTC training while attending Georgia Tech and was promoted to Second Lieutenant in the 179th Field Artillery after completing his senior ROTC training.
 He served honorably and fulfilled his military obligations.